ChandimaHerath/pos-webapp-front-end-with-jQuery_AJAX/readme.md

-# Web App front end using adminLTE
+# Web App using adminLTE and raw AJAX

 ## Version
 1.0.0